seonWKim/giscus-bot/README.md

 # giscus-bot

-AI-powered discussion starter for blog posts.
-Generates thoughtful comments using AI personas and posts them to GitHub Discussions.
+You write a blog post.
+No one comments.
+You write another.
+Silence.
+Without feedback, you don't know what resonates, what confuses, or whether anyone even read it.
+You stop writing.

+**giscus-bot breaks this cycle.** It generates AI-powered discussion-starter comments on your blog posts and posts them to GitHub Discussions.
+A seeded conversation gives readers something to respond to — lowering the barrier from "write the first comment" to "join an existing discussion."

-Most blog posts get zero comments. giscus-bot seeds conversations so readers have something to engage with.
-Comments are clearly labeled as AI-generated, and only top-level — replies are reserved for humans.
+All AI comments are clearly labeled.
+Only top-level — replies are reserved for humans.

 **Supported providers:** OpenAI | Claude (TBD) | Ollama (TBD)